qlova/seed/Readme.md

 ```

-In the same folder, run 'go build' to create an executable for the app, run this to launch the app.
+In the same folder, run 'go mod init .' to initialise the project and then 'go build' to create an executable for the app, run this to launch the app.
 By default, Qlovaseed will start a WebServer and open a browser window displaying your app.

 ## Widgets and Logic